dda-derek-wendell/Documentation/_entries/2800_marketo_validate_objects.md

 ![test image]({{ site.baseurl }}/img/2800/field_validation.jpg)

->**NAME_NOT_FOUND** could be that you did not create that field.
+**Note**:  "NAME_NOT_FOUND" could be that you did not create that field.
 This is perfectly fine.

->The Dodge custom objects inthe Dodge Link Portal should look like this.
+>The Dodge custom objects in the Dodge Link Portal should look like this.
 <br>Either Ok or One or more fields is not configured is acceptable

 ![test image]({{ site.baseurl }}/img/2800/custom_object_validation.jpg)